When is registration? December 1st – March 1st

 When will I find out what team I’m on?
 Teams will be set around the end of March just before practices begin.

 Where are games and practices played?
 One of the BEST things about ATLL is that all practices and games are played in and around Anderson Township.
 ATLL uses the elementary school fields for the younger divisions and the Anderson Park District fields for the older divisions starting at AAA-American.
 Don’t drive all over the city when you can get good, competitive baseball right here in your backyard!
 Intermediate and older teams will travel to play other D-9 Little League teams such as Loveland, Mason, & Lebanon.
-Aces & Kings teams will also travel within the Greather Cincinnat area.
+Aces & Kings teams will also travel within the Greather Cincinnati area.

 Do you keep score and standings?
 Starting at the AAA-American level, the game is scored and recorded.
 Season standings can be tracked at atll.org.
+Season standings have no bearing on seeding for the Season Ending Tournament.

 Is there a tournament at the end of the season?
 Yes, there is a season ending tournament the last 2 weeks of June for all divisions AAA-American and above.
 Championship Saturday is the final day of the season with the Championship games all taking place at the same park, the fields are freshly chalked, and even PA announcers and other special game day celebrations have been done in the past.